vivek-vishwanath/CircuitSim/README.md

 Building
 ========

-The gradle script produces a [multi-release jar][1] to resolve incompatibilities between JavaFX 8 and 9, so you need to install both Java 8 and Java 9 to build.
-For example:

-    $ export JAVA_8_HOME=/usr/lib/jvm/java-8-openjdk-amd64/
-    $ export JAVA_9_HOME=/usr/lib/jvm/java-9-openjdk-amd64/
+Requires Gradle and JDK 14.
+Build a jar using:

     $ ./gradlew jar

 It is recommended to run with JVM option -Xmx250M to limit the heap size to 250MB.

 [1]: http://openjdk.java.net/jeps/238